schifferedson/Single-Page-Design-Portfolio/README.md

-# Frontend Mentor - Easybank landing page solution
+# Frontend Mentor - Single Page Design Portfolio

 This is a solution to the [Single Page Design Portfolio](https://www.frontendmentor.io/challenges/singlepage-design-portfolio-2MMhyhfKVo).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.